ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 location.

-mother going inside the den box.
-And you can't see any kits at
+you're seeing the marten mother going inside the den box.
+And

-all.
-But if you listen really carefully, you can hear the
+you can't see any kits at all.
+But if you listen really

-little kits squeaking inside the den box.
+carefully, you can hear the little kits squeaking inside the

 And that's how we actually first discovered it.
-It's adorable.
-It

-that there was kits in there.
-And we didn't actually see the
+actually first discovered that there was kits in there.
+And we

-kits until another couple of weeks.
-So you can see this.
+didn't actually see the kits until another couple of weeks.

-then a couple of hours later she removes the second kit and takes
+first kit down.
+And then a couple of hours later she

-third one here that's the third kit that's actually the biggest
+third kit that's actually the biggest kit that you can see

-somewhere else and then in this next clip here you can see the
+this next clip here you can see the mum like a couple of weeks

-used this den box right throughout the breeding season.
+throughout the breeding season.

 It's such an important resource for them.